60-meter band: Countries with band allocations

-Kuwait (ITU Region 1): The Kuwaiti telecom regulator, CITRA, has released the new WRC-15 Amateur Secondary Allocation of 5351.5 – 5366.5 kHz to Kuwaiti 9K2 licensees under ITU Footnote 5.133B, which in the case of Kuwait means a maximum power of 15 W EIRP.
+Kuwait (ITU Region 1): The Kuwaiti tele com regulator, CITRA, has released the new WRC-15 Amateur Secondary Allocation of 5351.5 – 5366.5 kHz to Kuwaiti 9K2 licensees under ITU Footnote 5.133B, which in the case of Kuwait means a maximum power of 15 W EIRP.

 Kyrgyzstan (ITU Region 1): The Union of Radio Amateurs of Kyrgyz Republic (ARUKR) announced that on 4 June 2021, the Kyrgyzstan Telecommunications Regulator made the new WRC-15 Amateur Secondary Allocation of 5351.5 – 5366.5 kHz available to Kyrgyz hams at a maximum power of 100 W.

 Latvia (ITU Region 1): Latvian amateurs have a new 5 MHz band following the introduction of their new amateur radio licence on August 9, 2016.
 Access has been allowed to the new WRC-15 60 m /5 MHz allocation 5351.5 – 5366.5 kHz – with a power of 15 W EIRP.
 It is subject to a narrow transmit bandwidth of 800 Hz and is permitted to Category A (i.e. top level) licence holders only.

-Lesotho (ITU Region 1): Word has arrived via the South African Radio League (SARL) that the Lesotho telecom regulator, LCA (Lesotho Communications Authority) has released the new WRC-15 Amateur Secondary Allocation of 5351.5 5366.5 kHz at 15 W EIRP.
+Lesotho (ITU Region 1): Word has been confirmed via the South African Radio League (SARL) that the Lesotho telecom regulator, LCA (Lesotho Communications Authority) has released the whole of the 60 meter spectrum 5250 – 5450 kHz on a secondary, non-interference basis.

-Lithuania (ITU Region 1): Lithuania telecomms regulator RRT has enabled the new WRC-15 Secondary Allocation of 5351.5 – 5366.5 kHz at 15 W EIRP in its 2018 update to the country's Frequency Allocation Table, making it available to Lithuanian amateurs.
+Lithuania (ITU Region 1): Lithuania telecomms -15 Secondary Allocation of 5351.5 – 5366.5 kHz at 15 W EIRP in its 2018 update to the country's Frequency Allocation Table, making it available to Lithuanian amateurs.

 Luxembourg (ITU Region 1): The Radioamateurs du Luxembourg (national amateur radio society) advises that since 10 October 2016, the new WRC-15 60 m band allocation has been released for amateur radio use in Luxembourg.
 The update to the national frequency plan of the 3rd October, published in the Memorial (the official Luxembourg government publication) on 10 October, allows the use of 5351.5–5366.5 kHz on a secondary basis with 15 W ERP.